-A CITB ATO is an organisation which provides construction training courses and qualifications to a defined and industry-agreed training standard.
+A CITB Approved Training Organisation - or ATO - is an organisation which provides construction training courses and qualifications to a defined and industry-agreed training standard.

 An ATO could be, for example a commercial training provider, a construction employer's in-house training department, or an educational establishment.